1HashCode/Employee-Management-Microservices/README.md

 ---

 ## 🧩 Project Dependencies
-This project uses a powerful set of tools and libraries that enable secure, scalable, and maintainable development using the microservices architecture.
+This project uses a robust set of tools and libraries that enable secure, scalable, and maintainable development using the microservices architecture.
 **Here's a breakdown of the core dependencies:**

 <details>